Foundation Logo

 2012

-We began supporting young sportspersons through the GoSports Foundation.
+Began supporting young sportspersons through the GoSports Foundation.

 The Fine Art Award was further evolved to include a 4-week residency for the artist to attend during the award year.